bhoomika16/SEOAutomationLeica/README.md

 # SEOAutomationLeica

-What are we testing
+**What are we testing**

 we are mainly testing the below 2 scenarios :

-Scenario 1 : Test to verify that leica geosystems comes up as the first search result when we perform a search with the keyword 'leica geosystems' on bing
+**Scenario 1 :** Test to verify that leica geosystems comes up as the first search result when we perform a search with the keyword 'leica geosystems' on bing.

-Scenario 2 : Test to verify that leica geosystems country specific website comes up as the top search result when we perform a search with the keyword 'leica geosystems' on country specific bing urls
+**Scenario 2 :** Test to verify that leica geosystems country specific website comes up as the top search result when we perform a search with the keyword 'leica geosystems' on country specific bing urls

 **Instructions on how to run the tests:**

-Prerequisites:
+**Prerequisites:**

-Chrome should be installed as the tests have been currently written for chrome only (can extend it to other browsers if i get time)
+Chrome should be installed as the tests have been currently written for chrome only (can extend it to other browsers if i get time).

 Java and maven should be installed

+**Steps:**

 1) Clone the repo in your local machine